Nidec Announces the Status of Own Share Repurchase

 Reference

-A) Details of the share repurchase plan authorized by the Board of Directors on April 21, 2022:
+A) The following details were resolved by the Company's Board of Directors on January 26, 2022:

 1. Class of shares: Common stock